 Gráinne Ní Mhuilneoir – Publishing Officer

 Gráinne holds a degree in Irish and French from UCD.
 She began work with Cois Life while completing the MA Scríobh agus Cumarsáid na Gaeilge in UCD.
-Her interests include visual art, short fiction and sociolinguistics.
+Her interests include visual art, teen fiction and sociolinguistics.
 She joined Cois Life as Publishing Officer in 2016.

 Book Design: Alan Keogh